(312) 878-7778

 What Are the Different Types of Locks?

-2 Jimmy-Proof Used as a surface-style deadbolt, this type of lock can be installed on most door, in most cases requires additional preparationsin lock replacement, because the old keyhole is not always fits.
+2. Jimmy-Proof Used as a surface-style deadbolt, this type of lock can be installed on most doors, in most cases requires additional preparationsin lock replacement, because the old keyhole is not always fits.
 One of the most secure locks on the market.

 Which Type of Lock is Right for You?